obscuritylabs/PythonFundamentals/05_python3_variables/slides/05_01_python_variable_memory.md

 '0x10ae06f80'
 ```
 `id(object)`
     Return the “identity” of an object.
-This is an integer which is guaranteed to be unique and constant for this object during its lifetime.
+This is an integer that is guaranteed to be unique and constant for this object during its lifetime.
 Two objects with non-overlapping lifetimes may have the same id() value.

 ---
 # So what?